New Mexico Nurse Practice Act: Facility Guide

 • Diversion of controlled substances.

 Encourage your staff members, patients, and their family members to report any witnessed misconduct to the New Mexico Board of Nursing Complaint Portal.
-Holding your clinicians accountable for the care they provide promotes a culture of safety and builds patient trust in your organization.
+Holding your clinicians accountable for the care they provide promotes a culture of safety, builds patient trust in your organization, and helps clinicians uphold the Nurse Practice Act.
+New Mexico’s Alternative to Discipline (ATP) program offers additional resources for clinicians with substance abuse disorders.

 Learn More Strategies to Support Your Nursing Team

 Understanding the rules outlined in the New Mexico Nurse Practice Act is the first step to helping your clinicians provide safe and ethical nursing care.
-Our free newsletter, written by a team of clinical and legal experts, is full of additional resources and guides to help you boost nursing retention, satisfaction, and wellness at your facility.
+Get additional expert-written healthcare resources and guides to help you boost nursing retention, satisfaction, and wellness at your facility.

 Legal Disclaimer: This article contains general legal information, but it is not intended to constitute professional legal advice for any particular situation and should not be relied on as professional legal advice.
 Any references to the law may not be current, as laws regularly change through updates in legislation, regulation, and case law at the federal and state level.
 Nothing in this article should be interpreted as creating an attorney-client relationship.
 If you have legal questions, you should seek the advice of an attorney licensed to practice in your jurisdiction.